dalgard/meteor-viewmodel/README.md

 ## addBinding

-This is the full definition of the `click` binding:
+This is the full declaration of the `click` binding:

 ```javascript
 ViewModel.addBinding("click", {